ton-community/ton-docs/docs/v3/guidelines/web3/ton-proxy-sites/how-to-run-ton-site.md

 [TON Sites](https://blog.ton.org/ton-sites) work similarly to regular websites but require additional steps to start.
 This guide walks you through the setup process.

 ## Running TON Site
-Install the [Tonutils Reverse Proxy](https://github.com/tonutils/reverse-proxy) to use TON Proxy for your website.
+Install the [Tonutils reverse proxy](https://github.com/tonutils/reverse-proxy) to use TON Proxy for your website.

 ### Installation on any Linux